 These are the traits of clear communication between healthy couples, where the relationship is free of any gaslighting or manipulation.
 On the other hand, if you feel inclined to hide things from your partner and let issues simmer until they come out in an ugly way, then perhaps there is still work to be done in overcoming communication issues in your relationship.
 For such couples, the following questionnaire can be a good place of introspection to begin with:

 7. Share secrets and practice openness

-Trust-building exercises for couples after infidelity can also include leaving your phone around on the table, thus communicating to your partner that they have ready and easy access to it because you have nothing to hide.
-Likewise, if trust issues are rooted in financial infidelity, try to practice honest communication about your finances – earnings, returns, investments – without fearing that the other person is going to take advantage of you.
+“Trust-building exercises for couples after infidelity can also include leaving your phone around on the table, thus communicating to your partner that they have ready and easy access to it because you have nothing to hide.
+Likewise, a relationship can be damaged by financial infidelity.
+In such cases, try to practice honest communication about your finances – earnings, returns, investments – without fearing that the other person is going to take advantage of you,” advises Kavita.